jesseranon/JSetsuko-Bot/README.md

 Features
 - This bot will listen for commands from Discord users in the channels it has access to.

-- Responses will include:
+- Responses include:
 1. simple text responses
 2. display a user's avatar
 3. display a picture from a curated album
+4. uwufy text

-- Future plans:
+- Future plans (ideas):
 1. moderation -> giving/removing a user a role, kicking/banning a user, storing information for use of a warning/kick/ban system
-2. a web scraper for entertainment purposes
+2. a web scraper for interaction
 3. a simple game that can be initiated with a command
+4. a database for user milestones

 - config.json